MariusZerni/project-4/README.md

         fields = "__all__"
 ```

-The User serializer is a custom serializer and it is using the ReadOnlyField class for most of the fields because I am serializing values from the corresponding methods from the model.
-For example the roles field will contain the values retrieved by calling the roles() method on the User(Person) model.
+The User serializer is a custom serializer and uses the ReadOnlyField class for most of the fields because I am serializing values from the corresponding methods from the model.
+For example, the roles field will contain the values retrieved by calling the roles() method on the User(Person) model.

 ```py
 class PopulateUserSerializer(serializers.ModelSerializer):